 The Australian dairy manufacturing sector is diverse and includes farmer-owned co-operatives, public, private and multinational companies.
 Farmer-owned cooperatives no longer dominate the industry and now account for less than 40% of Australia’s milk production.
-The largest co-operative is Murray Goulburn (MG) is the largest co-operative as well as the single largest milk processor, accounting for around 37% of all milk produced in Australia.
+Murray Goulburn (MG) is the largest co-operative as well as the single largest milk processor, accounting for around 37% of all milk produced in Australia.

 Large multinational companies have operated in the Australian dairy industry for many years and currently include Fonterra (New Zealand), Kirin (Japan) and Lactalis (France).